Intuitionistic Linear Logic with Subexponentials: Type Theory, Categorical Models and Realisability: Assemblages and Semantic Interpretation of

 \section{Assemblages and Semantic Interpretation of ${\bf SILL}(\lambda)_{\Sigma}$}

+~ In this section, we construct the categorical denotational semantics for the type theory we introduced in the previous section.
+We introduce $\Sigma$-assemblages to have an adequate semantic interpretation of ${\bf SILL}(\lambda)_{\Sigma}$.

-~ In categorical semantics of linear logic as it is studied in, for example, \cite{abramsky2011introduction} and \cite{mellies2009categorical}, one can consider so-called \emph{linear categories}, symmetric monoidal categories equipped with a symmetric lax monoidal comonad that, informally speaking, assign a cocommutative comonoid with each object of an underlying category.
-The heuristics is that we can associate the data type $\bang A$ with each $A$ such that elements of $\bang A$ can be both copied and destroyed.
-Such comonads allows interpreting the exponential modality semantically.
-We below suggest the notion of a Cocteau category by expanding linear categories with two extra comonads for modelling those data types that can be destroyed and those that can be copied.
+In categorical semantics of linear logic as it is studied in, for example, \cite{abramsky2011introduction} and \cite{mellies2009categorical}, one can consider so-called \emph{linear categories}, symmetric monoidal categories equipped with a symmetric lax monoidal comonad that, informally speaking, assign a cocommutative comonoid to each object of the underlying category.
+The heuristic is that we can associate the data type $\bang A$ with each $A$ such that elements of $\bang A$ can be both copied and destroyed.
+Such comonads allow interpreting the exponential modality semantically.
+We below suggest the notion of a $\Sigma$-assemblage expanding linear categories by equipping the underlying SMCC with a family of symmetric lax monoidal comonads whose resource policies are described by what their indices belong to: $W$, $C$, both or neither of them.